 But, I didn’t tell you all of that you make you pity me!
 I just want you to understand why it is the way it is.

 Believe me, I can have the biggest pity party out there!
-Just last night, while helping my daughter vomit at 4am for the millionth time in her 8 years of life, I thought: why can’t I just have a normal life?
+Just last night, while helping my daughter vomit at 4am for the millionth time in her short life, I thought: why can’t I just have a normal life?